BlackMIDIDevs/xsynth/README.md

 It uses an asynchronous event sending system for high performance and simple to use API.

 ### Rendered
-A module for rendering audio to a file.
+A command line utility for rendering MIDIs to audio using XSynth.
-It takes in a MIDI file path and other XSynth parameters, and outputs an audio file.
+It receives a MIDI file path and other parameters as arguments, and generates an audio file in WAV format.

 ### Soundfonts
 A module to parse different types of soundfonts to be used in XSynth.